osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

 * `verbose`: If true, packet reads and mismatched checksums will be logged.

 The following additional options are present for leveraging the 3DM's onboard estimation filter:
-* `enable_filter`: If true, the IMU estimation filter is enabled.
-Default is false.
 * `filter_rate`: Filter rate to use, in Hz.
 Default is 100.
 * `enable_mag_update`: If true, the IMU will use the magnetometer to correct the heading angle estimate.
 Default is false.
 * `enable_accel_update`: If true, the IMU will use the accelerometer to correct the roll/pitch angle estimates.
 Default is true.

 **In order to launch the node** (streaming IMU data at 100Hz), execute: